 Since 2016 Ella Good and Nicki Kent have been working towards Building a Martian House, a real life house that you can step into and imagine how we might live on another planet, in a very different climate.

-Each artist will share the thinking behind their work and where they hope to take it next.
+Please join us to hear from each artist as they share the thinking behind their work and where they hope to take it next.

-Following the presentations everyone's invited to meet and experience work-in-progress developed by our Residency artists and Pervasive Media Studio residents and associates in the Pervasive Media Studio.
+Following the presentations everyone's invited to meet, explore and experience work-in-progress in our playful online Studio.